rustyrussell/lightning-rfc-old/early-drafts/onchain.md

 once we've extracted the preimage; the knowledge is not revocable.

 If the output has *timed out* and not been *resolved*, the node MUST *resolve* the output by spending it.
+The node SHOULD provide sufficient fee that this transaction spending the output is mined before the incoming HTLC times out, to avoid the risk of one-sided redemption.

 Note that in cases where both resolutions are possible (redemption seen after timeout, for example), either intepretation is acceptable; it is the